henriquels25/cloud-stream-gradle/README.md

 This project has a pipeline configured using [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions), so the error can be observed in a CI environment.

-This [GitHub Actions execution](https://github.com/henriquels25/cloud-stream-gradle/runs/1506915780) shows the error.
+This [execution](https://github.com/henriquels25/cloud-stream-gradle/runs/1506915780) shows the error.

+The problem is caused by the following dependency:

+`testImplementation 'org.springframework.cloud:spring-cloud-stream:test-binder@test-jar'`

-The problem is caused by the dependency `testImplementation 'org.springframework.cloud:spring-cloud-stream:test-binder@test-jar'` and when it is removed, the project builds normally.
+When it is removed, the project builds normally, as it can be observed in the branch `remove_test_dependency` and in [this](https://github.com/henriquels25/cloud-stream-gradle/actions/runs/404228729) pipeline execution.